 No matter your dietary preferences or your busy schedule, your dining plan provides you with unique, healthy and convenient options to meet your needs and tastes.

 Student safety is a top priority at GW, and our Division of Safety and Security provides a secure campus environment at each of our locations with the partnership of all areas of our university.
 We also partner with local law enforcement and the community to keep our students safe.
 With more than 100 sworn officers, the GW Police Department protects the community by providing 24-hour patrol services to the Foggy Bottom and Mount Vernon campuses and overseeing security at GW’s Virginia Science and Technology Campus.

-If you experience an emergency on campus, you can download the PAL app to set off a silent alarm on your phone or use it to report crime tips.
+You can download GW Guardian, a free personal safety app, that connects you directly with emergency services and enables users both on and off campus to receive emergency notifications.
 When you’re looking for a safe ride around Foggy Bottom, schedule a GW Safe Ride, a late-night service that transports you to and from buildings on campus.
 You can schedule your ride up to two hours in advance and can track the van’s progress as it arrives to pick you up.

 Emergency updates are available for students and their families on our Campus Advisories website.